Anastasia-Labs/aiken-design-patterns/README.md

 1. A function that validates the spending `Input` (single invocation).
 2. A function that validates the input UTxO against a corresponding output UTxO.
 Note that this is executed for each associated output.
-3. A function that validates the collective outputs.
-This also runs only once.
+3. A function that validates the number of outputs.
-   The number of outputs is also available for this function (its second argument).

 #### Multi UTxO Indexer